equinor/ert/docs/reference/configuration/keywords.rst

         The DATA_KW keyword is of course optional.
 Note also that ERT has some built in magic strings.

-.. _license_path:
-.. topic:: LICENSE_PATH

-    A path where ert-licenses to e.g. RMS are stored.

 .. _random_seed:
 .. topic:: RANDOM_SEED

         Set specific seed for reproducibility.

-.. _log_file:
-.. topic:: LOG_FILE

-        Ignored.
-Was used to specify log output file.

-.. _log_level:
-.. topic:: LOG_LEVEL

-        Ignored.
-Was used to specify log level to output.
-Today this is controlled via Python's logging module.

 .. _enspath:
 .. topic:: ENSPATH